 For more information on Addison’s disease click here.

 Because female whipworms only periodically lay eggs (whereas other female worms lay eggs continuously), a fecal sample tested may easily be negative for eggs.
 This makes the confirmation of a whipworm infection a challenge.
 It is common to deworm for whipworms if the symptoms are suggestive of the whipworm presence even if the fecal test is negative.
 Most common deworming agents do not work on whipworms so something special must be selected.
 The most common products are fenbendazole (Panacur®), and febantel (Drontal Plus®).

 Because of the long maturation cycle of young worms, a second deworming some 75 days or so after the first deworming is needed to fully clear the infection (easy to forget).
 Often another deworming in between these doses is recommended to further control the whipworm numbers.

 PRODUCTS EFFECTIVE AGAINST WHIPWORMS

-More recently, regular heartworm prevention products have been developed to remove and control whipworms: Milbemycin based heartworm preventives (such as Sentinel and Trifexis) both will cover whipworms and their regular use covers the second deworming as well.
-Most ivermectin based heartworm preventives do not carry a high enough dose of ivermectin to kill whipworms, though at other doses ivermectin could be used (with appropriate cautions -see link).
+More recently, regular heartworm prevention products have been developed to remove and control whipworms: Milbemycin based heartworm preventives (such as Sentinel®, Interceptor®, and Trifexis®) will cover whipworms and their regular use covers the second deworming as well.
+Advantage Multi®, which is a moxidectin based heartworm preventive, will also cover whipworms.

 Soil contaminated by whipworm eggs is contaminated for years.
 It is virtually impossible to remove the eggs from the soil or kill them.
 This potential for environmental contamination is concerning but, while there are scattered reports in the medical literature supporting human infection, the Companion Animal Parasite Council is not considering the canine whipworm to be transmissible to humans until there is stronger evidence.